New Study Cites Reasons For Increases In Social Security Disability Claim Numbers

 $

 Over the past several decades, the number of Social Security Disability benefit recipients has swelled.
-The Social Security Disability Lawyers with Newlin Disability explain the rise has prompted many experts to look into the cause of the increase in disability claims and what effects the increase in claims numbers has had on the program.
+The Social Security Disability Lawyers with Newlin Disability explain the rise, which has prompted many experts to look into the cause of the increase in disability claims and what effects the increase in claims numbers has had on the program.

 Free Case Evaluation